How to Make Relaxed Hair Silky and Shiny

 - Finish by brushing every strand in place with a boar bristle brush.

-- Wrap with satin scarf.
+- Wrap with a satin scarf.

 - In the morning, only unwrap after dressing away from steam when hair cools.
 Use gloss for shine.